navuboy/ddpg_biped/README.md

 <strong><a href="https://goo.gl/1hwqJy*">Project video</a></strong>

-**Note:** A stable bipedal walking was acheived after training the model using a Nvidia GeForce GTX 1050 Ti GPU enabled system for over 41 hours.
+**Note:** A stable bipedal walking was acheived after training the model using a <strong>Nvidia GeForce GTX 1050 Ti GPU</strong> enabled system for over 41 hours.
 The visualization for the horizontal boom(attached to the waist) is turned off.

 ## References:
 <ol>